 Fast-forward almost 20 years later and I am living in one of the most culturally diverse cities in the world.
 There are literally five Japanese restaurants within a mile from our home.
 I think nothing of stopping on the way home from work to grab some sushi.
 Heck, I even buy sushi at the grocery store if I have a craving and am feeling exceptionally lazy.
 Japanese culture is all around me.

 Pat and I love to cook at home, but one thing that we haven’t tried yet is homemade Japanese food.
-We were inspired by Kirin Ichiban beer to finally take a swing at creating our own ramen at home.
+We finally took a swing at creating our own ramen at home.
 Ramen is totally blowing up the food scene here in San Francisco.
 Make no mistake though, this isn’t your little brother’s dorm room ramen recipe.
 This is a start-to-finish made from scratch version that is definitely a little involved but worth every bit of work for the salty umami-ness (yes, I know I made that up) of it.